Internet Shutdowns Blog

 February 22nd, 2024, Thursday, the Twitter(X) Handles of @FarmStudioz, @Rattan1990, @TribalArmy, @HansrajMeena, @ManojSinghDuhan, @KMajdoormorcha, @AnujSinghBKU, and @FarmStudiozz were reportedly withheld based on a legal request by the government[17].

-February 26th, 2024, Monday, the Twitter(X) Handles of @guranmeet, @Tractor2twitr_P, @bhavjitsingh_, @ramanmann1974, @APillania, @Tractor_Times, @du_jat were reportedly withheld based on a legal request from the Government[18]
+February 26th, 2024, Monday, the Twitter(X) Handles of @guranmeet, @Tractor2twitr_P, @bhavjitsingh_, @ramanmann1974, @APillania, @Tractor_Times, @du_jat were reportedly withheld based on a legal request from the Government[18].

-February 27th, 2024, Tuesday, the government of Haryana imposed internet shutdown in Ambala district till 11:59 PM on 29/02/2024[19].
+February 27th, 2024, Tuesday, the government of Haryana imposed an internet shutdown in Ambala district till 11:59 PM on 29/02/2024[19].

-February 27th, 2024, Tuesday, the Union Government imposed internet shutdown in Sangrur and Patiala district of Punjab from 12:00 AM on 28/02/2024 to 11:59 PM on 01/03/2024[20].
+February 27th, 2024, Tuesday, the Union Government imposed an internet shutdown in Sangrur and Patiala district of Punjab from 12:00 AM on 28/02/2024 to 11:59 PM on 01/03/2024[20].

-March 01st, 2024, Friday, the Union Government imposed internet shutdown in Sangrur and Patiala districts of Punjab from 12:00 AM on 02/03/2024 to 11:59 PM on 05/03/2024[21].
+March 01st, 2024, Friday, the Union Government imposed an internet shutdown in the Sangrur and Patiala districts of Punjab from 12:00 AM on 02/03/2024 to 11:59 PM on 05/03/2024[21].

 SFLC.in's Letter to reconsider Internet Shutdown in Haryana

-The letter can be accessed at: SFLC.in's Letter to the Hon'ble CM of Haryana
+The letter can be accessed at SFLC.in's Letter to the Hon'ble CM of Haryana

 A trend of long internet shutdowns in India, the Manipur Crisis.